who

 BEE170104_DOCK_INNIS_LM0002_LO

 Playing with Samsdine, a patient I met in northern Benin.
 He was severely malnourished due to his cleft lip and palate.
-He fattened up in the Infant Feeding Program and is having surgery as I type this!
+He fattened up in the Infant Feeding Program and had a successful surgery!

 mgc160308_obf_screening_iwd_jf0010_mid